jwtly10/litlua/README.md

 1. Parse the Markdown document
 2. Extract pragma directives at the top of the file, such as `output:init.lua`
 3. Extract Lua code blocks
-4. Generate a clean Lua file with all the code to the output file `init.lua`
+4. Generate a clean Lua file with all the code to the output file `init.litlua.lua`
 5. Create a backup of any existing output file

+> Note: The output file will be `init.litlua.lua` for safety reason - please see [Configuration](#configuration) for details

 ## Usage